The Maya (Illusion) of “Self” Part 1

 Developed by living in a society of endless competition, our ego is like a reflection of us in the shards of glass of a shattered mirror where each shard represents different roles we play in different environments with different people to secure something for ourselves.
 It might be for friendship, sex, social status, entertainment, a job, self-preservation, or a whole host of other reasons.

-The fear and insecurity that lies behind the thin veil of our persona emerge in our time alone.
+The fear and insecurity that lies behind the thin veil of our persona emerges in our time alone.
 It’s because we’ve forgotten how to simply “be.”
 How to be whole.

 Who is truly solitary?
 “A sannyasin – a solitary being, a wanderer, absolutely happy in his aloneness.
 Alone, he is whole.
 This ‘beingness,’ this wholeness, makes you a circle, where the beginning and the end meet, the alpha and the omega meet.